encode/django-rest-framework/docs/api-guide/validators.md

         default=serializers.CurrentUserDefault()
     )

+#### ValueFromContext

+CurrentUserDefault is an example of extracting a value from context and setting a hidden field to this value.
+This pattern resurfaces in a number of contexts related to hidden fields, and you may wish to insert something other than user, such as a parent object who's ID was extracted from the URL as part of view processing.
+Simply pass in the value to extract from the context:

+    parent = serializers.HiddenField(
+        default=serializers.ValueFromContext("parent_object")
+    )

+In the event that there is nested data inside the context that you need to extract, you can override ValueFromContext's call method.

 #### CreateOnlyDefault

 A default class that can be used to *only set a default argument during create operations*.
 During updates the field is omitted.